signalfx/apmworkshop/apm/k8s/README.md

 traceEndpointUrl: "https://ingest.YOURREALMHERE.signalfx.com/v2/trace"
 ```

-If you are NOT doing this workshop# as part of a group:

-Change the `traceEndpointUrl` by editing your realm i.e. set it to `traceEndpointUrl: "https://ingest.us1.signalfx.com/v2/trace"`
+##### Group and solo continue below

 To update your SignalFx agent helm repo with APM values:

 For K8S, use ```helm``` to reconfigure the agent pod with the enclosed `agent.yaml` additions to the `monitor` stanza:
 `helm upgrade --reuse-values -f ./agent.yaml signalfx-agent signalfx/signalfx-agent`

 to verify these values have been added:
 `helm get values signalfx-agent`

 #### K8S Step 3: Deploy the containerized instrumented Python examples